guzmonne/dotfiles/README.md

 ### Stowing configuration files

-The next step requires `stowing` our configuration files into their apropriate folders.
+The next step requires `stowing` our configuration files into their appropriate folders.
 Most of them will go inside the `~/.config` and `~/.local/bin` folders so start by creating them.

 ```bash